quantaji/AMD-SSD/README.md

+# Adaptive Mechanism Design (AMD) in Sequential Social Dilemma (SSD)

+This is the code for project of cource Foundations of Reinforcement Learning (FoRL) Spring Semester 2023.
+The major contributions of this project is
+- A full implementation of AMD algorithm [[original paper]](https://arxiv.org/abs/1806.04067) for arbitrary environments, using `ray==2.3.1`.
+  - migrating to higher version of `ray` needs additional effort
+- Two RL environments, Wolfpack and Gathering. [[original paper]](https://arxiv.org/abs/1702.03037)

 # Instruction for local and Euler environment setup
 I decide to use Python 3.10.4 and CUDA 11.8 as standard version.
 This is the default version on Euler.